Serious Injury Attorney in Alabama

 - Punitive Damages:In rare cases in which the actions of the party responsible for the injury were especially egregious, punitive damages may be awarded to deter the responsible party (and others) from committing similar acts of wrongdoing in the future.

-Pursuing damages for serious and catastrophic injuries is more challenging in Alabama than in most other states because of the legal doctrine known as “contributory negligence.”
-Under this doctrine, an injury victim that is found to be even 1% at-fault may be barred from recovering compensation.
+Pursuing damages for serious and catastrophic injuries is more challenging in Alabama than in most other states because in Alabama, an injury victim that is found to be even 1% at-fault may be barred from recovering compensation.
 Most other states use some form of comparative negligence, which allows victims to recover damages even if they share some fault, a standard that is much more favorable to plaintiffs.
-Because of Alabama’s contributory negligence standard, it is very important that serious injury victims obtain experienced legal representation from someone with a successful track record in these types of cases.
+Because of this, it is very important that serious injury victims obtain experienced legal representation from someone with a successful track record in these types of cases.

 Speak with a Compassionate Alabama Catastrophic Injuries Attorney